Sacred name YHWH sound

 # 1. In order to change a name, you must change the sound, because a name is a sound, that is a fact.

-inspired word, are the same people who followed the tradition not to say the sacred name, therefore they would add vowel points
+are the same people who followed the tradition not to say the sacred name, therefore they would add vowel points in order

-in order to change the sound of the sacred name to make you say something else.
-And when you change the sound of a name, you
+to change the sound of the sacred name to make you say something else.
+And when you change the sound of a name, you change

-These people’s tradition taught the sacred name was too Holly and too sacred for people to say, which is contrary
+people’s tradition taught the sacred name was too Holly and too sacred for people to say, which is contrary to the scripture.

-name in the name YH hoo daw to make you sound something different, because of the tradition not to say the sacred name (why
+name YH hoo daw to make you sound something different, because of the tradition not to say the sacred name (why wouldn’t

-wouldn’t they?), but the original sound of the tribe of YH hoo daw, without this added vowel had already been established,
+they?), but the original sound of the tribe of YH hoo daw, without this added vowel had already been established, same as

-same as the sound of hallelujah today, and many unto this day still pronounce YH (Yuh) hoo daw from the original sound/name
+the sound of hallelujah today, and many unto this day still pronounce YH (Yuh) hoo daw from the original sound/name YH (Yuh)

-YH (Yuh) as in HalleluYuh!
-The ones that don’t, add the man made vowels to a name that already consisted of four vowels,
+as in HalleluYuh!
+The ones that don’t, add the man made vowels to a name that already consisted of four vowels, according

-All Wise Father put the sound of his name in the prophets, and Hallelujah (Yuh) etc and handed it down to us from our ancestors,
+put the sound of his name in the prophets, and Hallelujah (Yuh) etc and handed it down to us from our ancestors, because a

 How do we explain why some pronounce or sound the YH in YH